 Botnia study is part of the Academy of Finland Centre of Excellence in Complex Disease Genetics - from Discovery to Precision Medicine (2018-2025).
 The Academy of Finland’s Centres of Excellence (CoE) are at the very cutting edge of science in their fields.

 Tiinamaija Tuomi, MD, PhD, Docent

-Tiinamaija Tuomi leads Botnia Study together with Prof. Leif Groop.
-She works as a Chief Departmental Physician at the Department of Endocrinology, Helsinki University Hospital.
-She is a group leader at Folkhälsan Research Centre and a research director at Institute for Molecular Medicine FIMM, University of Helsinki.
+Tiinamaija Tuomi has led the Botnia Study together with Prof. Leif Groop since 1999.
+She is a research director at Folkhälsan Research Centre and Institute for Molecular Medicine FIMM, University of Helsinki.
+She works as a Chief Departmental Doctor at the Department of Endocrinology, Helsinki University Hospital.
 In addition, she is a vice-director of the “Centre of Excellence of Complex Disease Genetics – from discovery to translation” (FIMM 2018-2025).

 Leif Groop, MD, PhD, Professor

 Leif Groop is the founder and co-director of Botnia Study.
 He is a Professor (emeritus) in Endocrinology at Lund University and research director at the Institute for Molecular Medicine Finland (FIMM), University of Helsinki.

 Liisa Hakaste, MD, PhD, specialist in internal medicine and endocrinology

 Liisa hakaste has defended her thesis at Imperial College London, University of London.
 She works as a Post-doc researcher and clinical coordinator, special interest in PPP-Botnia, hypoglycemia and phenotypes of the new diabetes subgroups.